The Other Side of Down: Commercial performance

-The album sold 24,000 copies in its first week of its release, debuting at number thirteen on the US Billboard 200 and had sold a total of 63,000 copies as of January 7, 2011.
+The Other Side of Down sold 24,000 copies in its first week of its release, debuting at number thirteen on the US Billboard 200 chart.
 In Canada, the album peaked at number 68 on the Canadian Albums Chart.
+By February 2011, it had sold a total of 63,000 copies, according to Nielsen SoundScan.
+A far cry from his 2008 self-titled debut, Archuleta was dropped from Jive Records and 19 Recordings that same month.